Rational singularities for moment maps of totally negative quivers: Preliminaries

-When $Q$ is connected and contains at least one (unoriented) cycle, Kaplan and Schedler proved that $\Lambda^{q}(Q)$ is a $2$-Calabi-Yau algebra (\cite[Thm.
-1.2.]{KS19}), hence $\Lambda^{q}(Q)$-Mod is 2--Calabi-Yau in the sense of Definition \ref{Def/2CYCat}.
-This is the case, for instance, when $Q$ is totally negative and has at least three vertices.
+When $Q$ is connected and contains at least one (not necessarily oriented) cycle, Kaplan and Schedler proved that $\Lambda^{q}(Q)$ is a $2$-Calabi-Yau algebra (\cite[Thm.
+1.2.]{KS23a}).
+This is the case, for instance, when $Q$ is totally negative.
 Moreover, for any pair of $\Lambda^{q}(Q)$-modules $(M,N)$, the following identity holds as in the additive case (see \cite[Thm.
-1.6.]{CBS06}):

-Given a semisimple $\Lambda^{q}(Q)$-module of dimension $\dd$, one constructs an auxiliary quiver $(Q',\ee)$ as in the additive case.
+1.6.]{CBS06}): Given a semisimple $\Lambda^{q}(Q)$-module $M=\bigoplus_{i=1}^{r}M_{i}^{\oplus e_{i}}$ of type $\tau=(\dd_{i},e_{i}\ ;\ 1\leq i\leq r)$, one constructs an auxiliary quiver and a dimension vector $(Q_{\tau},\ee)$ as in the additive case (see Section \ref{Subsect/EtaleSlices}).
+Likewise, the identity above shows that the Ext-quiver of $M$ is $\overline{Q_{\tau}}$.